Selling Land to Developers

 Differences between selling land and residential property

 Land transactions are defined by their complexity.
 They are governed by intricate webs of municipal zoning ordinances, environmental laws, utility easements, and development rights.
-The due diligence period is longer and far more intensive than in a residential sale.
-You are not just transferring keys; you are transferring an asset whose value is subject to a host of governmental approvals and engineering variables.
+The due diligence period is longer and far more intensive than in a residential sale—often 90 to 180 days compared to the typical 14 to 21 days for a home.
+You are not just transferring keys; you are transferring an asset whose value is subject to a host of governmental approvals and engineering variables that can make or break a developer's entire project.

 Why developers are interested in raw land